 Risk Management Department monitors the adequacy of the margining model's parameters and assumptions every day using (i) a daily margin backtesting procedure for all portfolios, and (ii) daily monitoring of the market risk scenarios, which are compared with the observed variations in market prices.
-Any violations detected using procedures (i) and (ii) are analysed by the Risk Management Department and submitted to the Central Counterparty (CCP) Risk Internal Technical Committee, potentially leading to a revision of the parameters and/or the model.
+Any violations detected using procedures (i) and (ii) are analysed by the Risk Management Department and submitted to the Central Counterparty (CCP) Risk Internal Committee, and, according to its materiality, to the Executive Board, potentially leading to a revision of the parameters and/or the model.
 The results of the portfolio margin backtests are reported to BCB on a daily basis.

-In addition to and independently from the margin backtesting procedure, the Central Counterparty (CCP) Risk Internal Technical Committee re-examines every fortnight or whenever deemed necessary the parameters of the margining methodology and credit stress test, such as the scenarios for risk factors.
+In addition to and independently from the margin backtesting procedure, the Central Counterparty (CCP) Risk Internal Committee re-examines, at least monthly, or whenever deemed necessary the parameters of the margining methodology and credit stress test, such as the scenarios for risk factors.